-6 Portable fire extinguisher
+Portable fire extinguisher 6

-6.1 Purpose
+Purpose 6.1

-This clause specifies portable fire-fighting equipment relative to type, size, number, location and storage of portable fire extinguishers on board.
-This part of ISO 9094 is not intended to regulate the technical or the certification requirements for the extinguishers themselves, which are subject to national regulations.
+This clause specifies type(s), size(s), number, location and storage of portable fire extinguishers on board.
+This part of ISO 9094 is not intended to regulate the requirements for the extinguishers themselves, which are subject to national regulations.